 Uganda is one of the 10 countries where malaria is still a major problem.
 That is why Care Plus® has started local activities here to protect the local population.
 To encourage local involvement in the proper storage and use of nets, we have the nets printed by Twiga Ventures with a popular print.
 This is based on research by scientist and mosquito & malaria expert Bart Knols.
 At the beginning of 2020, Care Plus® started a collaboration with the Bambino Life Foundation.
-With this we have already donated 300 mosquito nets and delivered them in Uganda.
 This way, we contribute to the fight against malaria in Uganda, where especially children and young women are victims of this disease.
-In collaboration with The Coffee Quest, we have donated another 500 mosquito nets, which makes a total of 800 mosquito nets by now.

 With our team, we will continue to support the fight against malaria with products, information and education.